-- Priority will be given to candidates who have a specialist training in Haematology or Paediatrics or Internal Medicine and at least 2 years experience in working with patients with Thalassaemia or Sickle Cell Disease in a government hospital.
+- Priority will be given to candidates who have specialist training in Haematology or Paediatrics or Internal Medicine and at least 2 years of experience in working with patients with Thalassaemia or Sickle Cell Disease in a government hospital.

-- In cases where the selection committee feels that specialized training in one or more specific aspects of the treatment or monitoring of haemoglobin disorders is essential to be promoted in a specific country or for this specific candidate, their training could be tailored offered for a smaller duration (1-2 months) on the particular specialized topic.
+- In cases where the selection committee feels that specialized training in one or more specific aspects of the treatment or monitoring of haemoglobin disorders is essential to be promoted in a specific country or for this specific candidate, their training could be tailored and offered for a smaller duration (1-2 months) on the particular specialized topic.
 Such could be training on endocrine or hepatic or cardiac monitoring of haemoglobinopathy patients.

 - The applicants should understand well and speak fluent English and be able to provide proof of their proficiency in this language.

 - No more than one application per host institution will be considered at one time.

 - Final approval will be obtained through common consultation and consensus between the training centre and the Thalassaemia International Federation.
 Hence, the application of each candidate will be reviewed by the selection committee that will be comprised of:

 - 2 members of TIF’s Scientific Advisory Board on behalf of TIF